AlviseDeFaveri/appunti/SEC/Security.md

 * Server Admin: Escaping, prepared queries
 * DB admin: restrict access on tables

+*Blind Injections* are injections where the query executed does not display values back to the attacker.
+Still it gets executed, hence we can for examples **INSERT** something.

 **Reflected XSS** It creates a per-request dataflow that originates from the client's rendered page (e.g., input field or other HTTP variable), ending up on the client's rendered page (e.g., interpreted HTML or JS content) as a result of the server response